lxsymington/nix-config/README.md

 Use `nix-prefetch-git` to get information about git repositories that will be useful for configuration.

+### NodeJS
+Node is currently a bit of a pain to use with Nix, especially when using global private/scoped packages.
+Consequently, volta will be used to managed node dependencies.

 ### Notes

 Programs/Applications not currently managed via Nix